shapedthought/aws_collect/README.md

 ## Troubleshooting

-- **No data or permission errors**: Ensure your AWS IAM user/role has at least `Describe*` permissions for EC2, EBS, VPC, RDS, DynamoDB, EFS, FSx, and Redshift resources.
+- **No data or permission errors**: Ensure your AWS IAM user/role has sufficient read-only permissions (e.g., policies with `Describe*`, `List*`, `Get*`) for EC2, EBS, VPC, RDS, DynamoDB, EFS, FSx, and Redshift resources.
-- **API throttling**: The script is designed for moderate AWS account sizes and no pagination handling.
-For larger environments, enhance the pagination logic.
+- **API throttling**: The script uses Boto3 paginators to correctly handle large numbers of resources and is suitable for larger environments.
+In extremely large accounts with very high resource counts, you may still encounter AWS API rate limiting.
+If this occurs, consider running the scan for one region at a time.